 My Top Two Tips to Help You on Your STEM Career Journey:

-There are many opportunities and options for people in the STEM field.
-Just take your pick and make it happen!
+There are many career options for people in the STEM field.
+Just take your pick and make it happen.
 Never let your fear of failure or being unsuccessful stop you from pursuing your goals.